vladfaust/migrate.cr/README.md

 - Can specify generic number as migration version (e.g. `1.sql`, `2_create_users.sql` or `1511464469_create_posts.sql`).
 - Can migrate to a specific version.
-- All migrations are executed in transactions.
 - Can pass `DB::Database` instance to migrator.
+- All migrations are applied in a single transaction.
+- SQL errors are logged and do abort the transaction.
-- Current version is stored in a database table `"version"` (can be changed) with a single value `"version"` (can be changed as well).
+- Actual migration version is stored in a database table `"version"` (can be changed) with a single value `"version"` (can be changed as well).
 - CLI removed.

 This shard **is not compatible** with [micrate.cr](https://github.com/juanedi/micrate).